 I'm not sure how to bring up an assisted living facility to my aging parents, spouse or partner.
 How can I approach this sensitive subject?

 Senior Care Concepts counsels families facing hard decisions by maintaining objectivity.
 We lead family discussions about emotional subjects and provide information to help you make the best decisions for your family.
 We listen to the family's decisions and identify the needs and navigate you through the process of decision making.

-What Is A Geriatric Care Manager?
+What Is A Life Care Manager?